PowerDNS/pdns/pdns/docs/markdown/authoritative/upgrading.md

 postgres=# ALTER TABLE tsigkeys alter column algorithm type VARCHAR(50);
 ```

-The definition of 'auth' and 'ordername' in backends has changed slightly, see [XXX](XXX).
+The definition of 'auth' and 'ordername' in backends has changed slightly, see [Rules for filling out fields in Database Backends](dnssec.md#rules-for-filling-out-fields-in-database-backends).

 PowerDNS 3.0 and 3.1 will only fetch DNSSEC metadata and key material from the first DNSSEC-capable backend in the launch line.
 In 3.1, the bindbackend supports DNSSEC storage.
 This means that setups using `launch=bind,gsqlite3` or `launch=gsqlite3,bind` may break.
 Please tread carefully!